OpenSSH on Windows 10

 First delete everything:

-• uninstall OpenSSH server and client from Apps & Features section in Windows 10 Settings and reboot
+- uninstall OpenSSH server and client from Apps & Features section in Windows 10 Settings and reboot

-• delete C:\Windows\System32\OpenSSH and its contents
+and its contents - delete

-• remove any OpenSSH server and client package installed through Cygwin (you should’ve done this before trying to install OpenSSH server for Windows 10
+and its contents - remove any OpenSSH server and client package installed through Cygwin (you should’ve done this before trying to install OpenSSH server for Windows 10

 Then follow this guide (step by step).
 If you have Windows 10 (by this I mean the consumer version, not Windows Server 2016 or above), to open port 22 on Windows firewall, you should use: